M1 Finance Review 2020

 There are no trading commissions or mark up fees for using M1 Finance as long as you open a brokerage account and fund it with a minimum of $100 ($500 for retirement accounts).

 M1 Borrow has a variable interest rate and a required account maintenance balance of 35% of your initial loan.
 M1 Borrow allows you to borrow against the securities in your account.

 - $500 minimum for a retirement account

 What Is M1 Spend?

-M1 Spend allows you to make M1 Finance a full-service banking platform.
-You have the ability to use M1’s debit card at stores, deposit your paycheck, and pay bills.
+M1 Spend allows you to make M1 Finance a full-service banking platform in addition to a brokerage.
+You have the ability to use M1's debit card at stores, deposit your paycheck, and pay bills.
 M1 is also offering a premium version of M1 Spend called M1 Plus.
 This debit card is a game changer because it allows you to earn cash back on your purchases!

-- 1.5% APY per year on the cash sitting in your account
+- 1% APY on the cash sitting in your account

 - $0 minimum balance requirement